Moscow Multifunctional Center shooting: Aftermath

 Sergei Glazov was charged for murder of two or more persons, attempted murder and illegal possession of weapons.
 A psychiatric examination of Glazov was appointed.

 The 10-year-old victim underwent surgery after the attack.
 The four wounded are being treated in Morozov Hospital.

-The police officer who neutralized and detained the perpetrator, Georgy Domolaev, will be awarded for his actions.
+The police officer who neutralized and detained the perpetrator, Georgy Domolaev, was awarded for his actions.

+In June 2023 Glazov was sentenced to compulsory psychiatric treatment.